-Figure 15 shows the Atlantic County Hotel Occupancy Fee collections from January 2005 through December of 2013.
+Figure 15 shows the Atlantic County Hotel Occupancy Fee collections from January 2005 through March of 2014.
 Once again, the figure is very seasonal in nature, with the summer months producing more tax revenue than the off season months.
 The best month on record for the tax is August of 2013 when \$763 thousand was collected in Hotel Occupancy Fee for Atlantic County.
-In August of 2012 the hotel occupancy fee generated \$713 thousand.
+The most recent month, March of 2014 showed a decline from \$411 thousand in March of 2013 to \$372 thousand in the current month (down 10%, see Figure 16).